gregarious/lilypad-pace/README.md

-# Lilypad PACE
+# Lilypad Pace

-A single-page app for Lilypad at PACE.
+A single-page app for Lilypad at Pace.

 ## Installation (for dev machines)